zorrobyte/dev/notes/Scientific-Paper-Notes.md

   - one page
 * molehills not mountains
 * contributions
-  - write list of contributsion first
+  - write list of contribution first
   - contributions drive paper
   - allows reader to determine if rest of paper is worth reading
   - don't leave the reader to guess what contributions are
-  - good methodology is to put bullet points of concreate contributions
+  - good methodology is to put bullet points of concrete contributions
 * don't give what you will do in forward sections, give forward references to sections after making claims ("in section 2 we will show ...", "show show that ... (section 2)")
 * related work should go at the end